numberscope/frontscope/doc/making-a-visualizer.md

 `this.sketch` object.

-Note also that `presketch()` is called when there is a new visualizer, when the sequence changes, when you visit a new Numberscope URL, but not when visualizer parameters change or the screen is resized.
-So if there is initialization you want to do only on these more signifcant changes but not on parameter changes or resizes, then `presketch()` is a good method.
+Note also that `presketch()` is called when there is a new visualizer, when the sequence changes, when the canvas size changes, and when you reload the page or visit a new Numberscope URL.
+It is not called when visualizer parameters change.
+So if there is initialization you want to do only on these more signifcant changes but not on parameter changes, then `presketch()` is a good method.

-The next opportunity is when the p5 graphics context becomes available, which occurs after `presketch()` completes.
+The next opportunity to do initialization/precomputations is when the p5 graphics context becomes available, which occurs after `presketch()` completes.
 At this time, `setup()` is called, giving you your first chance to set graphics options and draw on the canvas.
 For example, p5 colors cannot be dealt with in `presketch()`, but can be set up here.
 This is a good place for one-time graphics operations, like painting the background of a static visualizer or setting colors and stroke options that won't change from frame to frame.

 If you implement `setup()`, start by calling `super.setup()`, which includes the [`createCanvas()`](https://p5js.org/reference/#/p5/createCanvas) call that must appear in every p5 setup function.

 When a visualizer is resized, or the restart button on Numberscope is pressed, the class function `reset()` is called.
-By default, this calls `setup()` but not `presketch()`, and a new canvas is created.
+By default, this calls `setup()`, and a new canvas is created.
+In this event, `presketch()` will only be called if that new canvas is a different size than the previous one.
 However, the visualizer object constructor is not re-run and any data stored in variables in the visualizer object persists.
 Those defaults mean that you have the option to forgo re-doing expensive pre-computations: if they don't need sketch access, you can put such calculations in `presketch()`.

 For even greater customization of what happens when, you can override/extend `reset()` from the `P5Visualizer` base class, or you can define a `resized()` method for behavior that only occurs when the canvas is resized.
-Note that in this latter case, if you do want `reset()` to occur on resize, you will need to call it yourself, as the presence of a `resized()` method replaces the default behavior.
+Note that in this latter case, you can control whether the framework does the `reset()` for
+you: return `true` if you have handled any need to reset (and so the framework should NOT call `reset`), and false if you do want the framework to `reset()`.

 -   **p5 Template:** Go to the beginning of the sequence.
 Create palette colors.
 Set text alignment.